Eustatia Island: Surrounding area

-The North Sound area is considered to be the prime resort and yachting location in the BVI where mega yachts, celebrities and high-net-worth individuals come to enjoy the protected waters, water sports and access to a range of islands and resorts.
-The protected waters and anchorages combined with proximity to luxury resorts and services, as well as neighboring islands provide privacy and convenience.
+The North Sound area is considered to be the prime resort and yachting location in the BVI where mega yachts, celebrities and rich people come to enjoy the protected waters, water sports, and access to a range of islands and resorts.
+The protected waters and anchorages combined with proximity to luxury resorts and services, as well as neighboring islands, provide privacy and convenience.

 The island overlooks Eustatia Sound, a body of water protected by the extensive Eustatia reef and separated from the North Sound area by a narrow gap within which lies Saba Rock.
 Eustatia Sound is generally off limits to charter boats and provides some of the best water sports activities in the islands.
 The steady trade winds blowing across the protected waters make Eustatia Sound a windsurfing and kite surfing mecca, while the surrounding reefs provide plenty of opportunities for safe snorkeling and diving.

-On Virgin Gorda, the Bitter End Yacht Club offers open air dining through three distinct venues, a 25 slip marina and one of the best known water sports centers in the Caribbean.
-Saba Rock Island Resort features a 10 deep water slip marina, rooms and suites, a restaurant and bar, nautical museum and salt water tank with sea life.
-The 140 acre Biras Creek Resort has 31 suites, a marina, a restaurant and 5 star rated services.
-The Leverick Bay Resort and Marina is situated in the western end of North Sound and offers rooms and suites, full service dock, a 15 slip marina, restaurant, bar and grill, fishing and dive tours, gift shop and nautical gallery.
+On Virgin Gorda, the Bitter End Yacht Club offers open air dining in three venues, a 25-slip marina, and one of the best-known water sports centers in the Caribbean.
+Saba Rock Island Resort features a 10-deepwater-slip marina, rooms and suites, a restaurant and bar, nautical museum and salt water tank with sea life.
+The 140-acre Biras Creek Resort has 31 suites, a marina, a restaurant and 5-star-rated services.
+The Leverick Bay Resort and Marina is situated in the western end of North Sound and offers rooms and suites, full-service dock, a 15-slip marina, restaurant, bar and grill, fishing and dive tours, gift shop and nautical gallery.
 Prickly Pear Island, a designated National Park, features a number of beaches and hiking trails.
-Necker Island, a world-famous Virgin Limited Edition luxury retreat, and Mosquito Island, are both owned by British billionaire, Sir Richard Branson.
+Necker Island, a world-famous Virgin Limited Edition luxury retreat, and Mosquito Island are both owned by British billionaire Sir Richard Branson.